destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 ## Getting out of main

+There are two uses of main:
+    to test your real class
+    to launch/start your Java application

 A real Java application is nothing but objects talking to other objects.

-Calls methods on one another.
+Talking means objects calling methods on one another.

-# Guessing Game
+### Guessing Game

 Player = objects